linck628/raw-key-fingerprints/draft-lennox-sdp-raw-key-fingerprints.md

 procdure.
 Clients MUST validate that the raw key provided in the connection matches the raw key fingerprint in the SDP.

+# Possible follow-ons {#follow-ons}

+Two protocols have defined mechanisms by which SDP fingerprints can be signed to ensure their end-to-end security: PASSPorT {{?RFC8225}} and WebRTC Identity Providers {{?RFC8827}}.
+Unfortunately, the latter has seen no deployment as far as the author is aware; and the former, while widely implemented to authenticate calling party telephone numbers, has not seen much if any adoption of the mode that signs certificate fingerprints.

+Nonetheless, both of these mechanisms could easily be extended so as to secure raw key fingerprints as well.

+> TODO: Should we actually define these extensions?
+Is it worth the
+> trouble?

 # Design alternatives

 As an alternative to a new "a=raw-key-fingerprint" attribute, an